NCSU GIS/MEA582:

 r.report landuse96_28m unit=c,h,p

 Compute areas for each category of land use for each zipcode.
-Compare 27601 Raleigh with 27511 Cary.
+Compare in your report land use distribution in 27601 Raleigh with 27511 Cary.
 Include only the relevant part of the table in your report.

 r.report zipcodes,landuse96_28m unit=h,p

-Compute zonal statistics maps representing average slope for each basin.
+Compute zonal statistics maps representing average slope for each basini often needed for hydrologic modeling.

 Add legends using Add map elements in Map Display toolbar.
 Reminder: d.out.file means Save to graphics file for your report.